Specialization

 If this is not the case, it can even lead to misunderstandings that make reading more tedious.
 In extreme cases, a frustrated reader might even give up and stop reading.

-Even programs and artificial intelligence fail to take sentence structure into account, however, I developed numerous techniques that guarantee a successful translation.
+Even computer programs and artificial intelligence fail to take sentence structure into account, however, I developed numerous techniques that guarantee a successful translation.

 By the way – you can read many of the short stories I translated in my private blog.
 If you would like to read a sample, you are welcome to contact me and I will give you access to the blog.